lucasmaystre/choix/docs/data.rst

    [i, {j, ..., k}]

-The first element of the list is an integer that represents the *chosen* item, whereas the second element is a set containing the "losing" items.
+The first element of the list is an integer that represents the "winning" item, whereas the second element is a set containing the "losing" items.
 Note that this set does *not* include the winning item.

-The statistical model that ``choix`` uses for these data is a straightforward extension of the Bradley–Terry model that was presented by R. Duncan Luce (1959).
-Given parameters :math:`\theta_1, \ldots, \theta_n`, item :math:`i` and losing alternatives :math:`j, k, \ell, \ldots`, the probability of the corresponding outcome is
+The statistical model that ``choix`` uses for these data is a straightforward extension of the Bradley–Terry model (see, e.g., Luce 1959).
+Given parameters :math:`\theta_1, \ldots, \theta_n`, winning item :math:`i` and losing alternatives :math:`j, k, \ell, \ldots`, the probability of the corresponding outcome is

 .. math::